| Networking and Breed Research Networking with Others You may not have thought of networking as being

 You can gain a better understanding of your dog before he becomes a part of your family.
 When you have all of this important knowledge in advance, you can focus on

+enjoying many years together with your new pet.
+Enjoying Your New Dog!
 Enjoying your new dog should come easily-- and, with a few tips in mind, it

 certainly can.
 Owning a dog is an adventure which you, your family, and your pet will benefit from in many ways.

 If you have prepared, it is a decision you will never regret.
+Enjoying your dog, and gaining the most from the experience of dog

 ownership, includes developing a strong bond between yourself and your new pet.
 The time and attention you give to him during his earliest days in your home